Feeding a Poodle puppy involves making decisions about

 One major advantage of dry food is that it won’t spoil, and you can leave it out.

 Look for meat-based protein sources in the first few ingredients listed on the package.
-Be sure to start off with a puppy formula if your dog is young, like this poodle-specific one:
+Be sure to start off with a puppy formula if your dog is under 12 months old.

 Feeding a Poodle Puppy Wet Food